 - This preparation could be physical, academic, occupational, intellectual, practical, moral, and spiritual.

-- A very important kind of admirableness to cultivate that might seem hidden at first but which will be clearly revealed over time is the possession and exercise of virtues, especially the theological virtues of faith, hope, and charity, and the natural virtues of prudence, justice, fortitude, and temperance, including the virtue of purity.
+- A very important kind of admirableness to cultivate that might seem hidden at first but which will be clearly revealed over time is the possession and exercise of virtues, especially the theological virtues of faith, hope, and charity, and the natural virtues of prudence, justice, fortitude, and temperance, and the virtue of purity.

 - One woman’s remarkable preparation for marriage and the transformation it effected in her and her future spouse is recounted at www.womaninlove.org.